 Burford Garden Company is acting as an agent on behalf of the artists displaying work in this online gallery.
 Refunds on works are discretionary and goods must be returned within seven days of purchase, at the latest.

-Please note this item is only available for in store collection; we are trying our best to arrange a courier service to bring Burford Art Gallery items to you.
+Please note this item is only available for in store collection.

 Materials: Carved vine wood with plaster, covered in bronze resin and mounted on limestone plinth